High school sports stars of the night: Standout performances from Tuesday

 Stars of the night

-Kylee Molitor and Ruby Olson, Reedsburg softball: Molitor hit two triples and Olson had two doubles to lead the Beavers past Portage 4-2.
+Lexie Gerritson, Waupun softball: Gerritson drove in four runs in the first game and had three RBIs in the second as the Warriors pounded Kettle Moraine Lutheran 10-1 and 13-3.

-Isabelle Meyer, Baraboo softball: Meyer’s two-run single highlighted a four-run seventh inning as the Thunderbirds downed Sauk Prairie 6-3.
+Clayton Dahlby, Sebastian Gavol and Charlie Endres, Sauk Prairie boys tennis: Dahlby (No. 1), Gavol (No. 2) and Endres (No. 3) each won in straight sets to propel the Eagles to a 5-2 victory over Reedsburg.

-Owen Breunig and Eli Schneider, Lodi baseball: Breunig (double) and Schneider (single) had first-inning RBIs that held up in the Blue Devils' 2-1 victory over Watertown Luther Prep.
+Isabelle Meyer, Baraboo softball: Meyer had four RBIs — including a three-run homer — as the Thunderbirds downed Madison Edgewood 11-3.

 From the box